 The components aren’t really an issue, they fit in without much problem, especially with some of the smart design InWin have used.
 But it’s those nasty, fat, long cables which will drive you mad.
 And have you unscrewing and removing the motherboard over and over again to get the cable routing just so.

-In total this wee build runs to about £625 or $639, but if you opted for a slightly different mini-ITX board and a 250GB SSD instead you could get it down to £530 or $584.
+In total this wee build runs to about £559 or $635, but if you opted for a slightly different mini-ITX board and a 250GB SSD instead you could drop the price a little further.

 And for that you get a rig which is capable of hitting 50fps on average in GTA V at 1080p on ‘high’ settings.
 With more modern games you’ll have to drop your resolution down to 720p to get some decent gaming performance.
 But if you’re just after this as an esports level machine then it will absolutely fly with Overwatch, LoL, and DOTA.